Jane Zhang

-Jane Zhang (张靓颖 (Zhāng Liàngyǐng); born October 11, 1984) is a Chinese singer-songwriter.
-She is known for her signature whistle register and has been dubbed the "Dolphin Princess" (海豚公主).
+Jane Zhang (张靓颖 (Zhāng Liàngyǐng); born October 11, 1984) is a Chinese singer, songwriter and record producer.
+She is known for her signature use of the whistle register and has been dubbed the "Dolphin Princess" (海豚公主).
 Zhang began performing as a teenager by singing in pubs to help earn money for her family.
 After signing with Huayi Brothers Media Corporation in 2005, Zhang released her first studio album, The One (2006).
 Her second album, Update, was released in 2007.
 Zhang's third studio album, Jane@Music, was released in 2009.
 Her fourth studio album, Believe in Jane, was released in 2010.
 In 2011, Zhang released her fifth studio album, Reform, which was certified double platinum by the International Federation of the Phonographic Industry (IFPI).

-Zhang released her first English-language studio album Past Progressive in 2019.